 |You will also need a 16½ x 12 in (42 x 30.5 cm) shallow roasting tray.|

-This recipe first appeared in Sainsbury’s Magazine (Sept 1994).
+This recipe is from Delia Smith's Summer Collection, it also appeared in Sainsbury’s Magazine (Sept 1994).

 Prepare the courgettes and aubergine ahead of time by cutting them into 1 in (2.5 cm) dice, leaving the skins on.